Micro-VCoLing™ is the best way to build real-world knowledge and skills. It’s easy, fun, efficient, effective, low risk, and impactful.

-- Finally, microVCoLing reduces learning effort by ensuring that we automate essential skills before building upon them.
+- Finally, microVCoLing reduces learning effort by ensuring that we automate skills before building upon them.
 This increases learning efficiency because once skills are automated, we can build upon them without having to hold them in our conscious minds.

 Micro VCoLing is a highly effective way to learn.
 It helps people learn faster and better.
 How does it do this?